 Composite resins have become the ideal choice for restoring small cavities found in the mouth.
 They are fast, comfortable, and look amazing.
-With the correct shade matching and beveling of our cavity preparation we can make the tooth look like new.
+With the correct shade matching and beveling of our cavity preparation, our Hamilton Mill dentists can make the tooth look like new.
 We no longer need to rely on amalgams (silver fillings) that contain mercury as a restorative option.
 Our office does not use any amalgam at all.

 Veneers are a minimally invasive cosmetic option for individuals who would like to permanently change the shape, size, color or contours of the surface of their teeth.
 The preparation of the tooth is typically the removal of a thin layer of enamel.
 We then bond a porcelain veneer over the existing tooth.
 The result is a beautiful luster that is sustainable and mimics the color, hue, value, reflection, refraction and translucency of a natural tooth.